Hierarchical Kendall copulas: Properties and inference: Hierarchical Kendall copulas

-That is, the Kendall distribution function is the univariate distribution function of the random variable $Z:=C(\boldsymbol{U})$, so that $K^{(d)}(Z)\sim U(0,1)$, which is the multivariate probability integral transform of $\boldsymbol{U}$.
-Another interpretation is that it describes the distribution of the \textit{level sets} of a copula
+In this paper, it is assumed that copulas are absolutely continuous with continuous Kendall distribution functions.
+Because the Kendall distribution function is the univariate distribution function of the random variable $Z:=C(\boldsymbol{U})$, we then have $K^{(d)}(Z)\sim U(0,1)$, which is the multivariate probability integral transform of $\boldsymbol{U}$.
+Another interpretation is that $K^{(d)}$ describes the distribution of the level sets of a copula

 It has been shown by \citeN{GenestRivest1993} that bivariate Archimedean copulas are uniquely characterized by their Kendall distribution functions. \shortciteN{GenestNeslehovaZiegel2011} recently extended this result to the trivariate case and strongly conjecture that this holds in general.